PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/cloak_of_arachnida.md

-name: Cloak of the Arachnid
+Name: Cloak of the Spider
-type: item
+Type: Item

-# Cloak of the Arachnid
+# Cloak of the Spider
 _Wondrous item, very rare (requires attunement)_

-This fine garment is crafted from the finest black silk, interwoven with delicate strands of silver.
-When donned, the wearer is granted the following benefits:
+This fine garment is crafted from black silk, interwoven with delicate silver threads.
+When worn, the following benefits are bestowed:

-* Immunity to the venom of poisonous creatures.
-* The ability to scale walls and ceilings with the same ease as walking on the ground.
+* You are resistant to poison damage.
+* You can climb at the same speed as you can walk.
+* You can traverse vertical surfaces and ceilings, leaving your hands free.
-* Immunity to the webs of spiders and other such creatures, and the ability to move through webs as if they were nothing more than a minor obstacle.
+* You cannot be ensnared by webs of any kind, and can move through them as if they were difficult terrain.
-* The ability to cast the **_web_** spell (save DC 13) with a mere thought.
-The web created by this spell will fill twice its normal area.
-This power can only be used once per day, and will not be available again until the following dawn.
+* You can use an action to cast the **_web_** spell (save DC 13).
+The web created by the spell fills twice its normal area.
+This property of the cloak cannot be used again until the next dawn.